MarksonChen/NeuroDatabasesSearchApp/README.md

     - You can use AND / OR to make precise searches
     - You can filter the search results by date range, data size, etc.
 2. Display Views:
-    - You can sort search results from all databases in an integrated fashion;
+    - You can display search results from all databases together in an integrated fashion;
     - Or, you can display the results from each database independently
 3. Download Data:
     - You can download data like models, experiment datasets, and neuron reconstructions from the search results